Expand AllClick here for a more accessible version

 In March 2020, Pennsylvania passed legislation requiring employers to give certain information to claimants who are separating from their employment for any reason.
 The purpose is to cut down on the wasted time and resources due to claimants who do not enter correct employer information when they open an unemployment claim.
 These errors tend to happen when employers use a third-party administrator, or they are doing business as a certain name and location but it is not the parent company name or headquarters.

-Complete the Employer Information Form and provide to your separating employees.
+Complete the Employer Information Form and provide it to your separating employees.
 A Spanish Employer Information Form is also available.

-Another tip for smooth resolution of unemployment claims: if you are initiating the separation, be clear to the employee why they are being separated.
+Another tip for the smooth resolution of unemployment claims: if you are initiating the separation, be clear to the employee why they are being separated.
 It creates problems when a claimant gives a different reason for separation than the one you provide to us.

 COVID-19 relief from charges was part of Act 9 of 2020 and expired at the end of the year.
 This means that benefits paid for claim weeks in 2021 will be charged to your account unless you are granted relief.